Kenil1398/Adaptive-Cruise-Control-with-Cloud-Connectivity/README.md

 # Adaptive-Cruise-Control-with-Cloud-Connectivity
-Software: Matlab, Python Hardware: Arduino UNO
+Software: Matlab, Pycharm Hardware: Arduino UNO
 # About Cruise Control and Adaptive Cruise Control Mode.
 Cruise Control and Adaptive Cruise Control are driver assistance systems for road vehicles to provide a better and safer driving experience.
 In the CC mode, the speed of